KSDunne/twenty_one/README.md

 ### A defensive question included in the graceful exit

 The following question could be added to the graceful exit 'Ctrl-c was pressed.
 Do you really want to exit? y/n'.
-Then only stop the app if the user replys yes they are sure they want to exit.
+Then only stop the app if the user replies yes they are sure they want to exit.

 ## Design

 ### Design Choices

 Since I built a card game, I was inspired by the nightlife and casino scene.
-So, I decided to go for a neon color and I found that pink on black had high accessibilty.
+So, I decided to go for a neon color and I found that pink on black had high accessibility.
 I originally tried green on black, but the contrast wasn't as high as I would have liked.
-Therefore, I settled on bight pink and black with white text.
+Therefore, I settled on bright pink and black with white text.
 I was always keeping high contrast and accessibility in mind.
 The pink on black colors have a fun and energised feel, which I wanted to convey since it is a simple game that should encourage fun feelings.

 ### Typography